Help With Your Small Claims Court Case

 Although the Small Claims Court only handles the smaller claims brought to litigation, these lawsuits are still treated as very important - money matters are never truly 'small'.
 We also recognize that these claims can, and sometimes do, involve the same complex issues litigated in the unlimited court, regardless of the amount of the claim.
 Actions that may be heard by the Small Claims Court include, among other things:

-Particulars Required Within Pleading Documents A legal action begins with a commencing document.
-In the Small Claims Court, the document that starts a...Learn More
+A Guide to Understanding the Requirement of Adequate Particulars Within Pleading Documents A legal action begins with a commencing document.
+In the...Learn More

 Generally, the Rules of the Small Claims Court limit a costs award for reimbursement of legal fees paid to a qualified representative to fifteen (15%) percent...Learn More